Manage your organizations

 Add users through Azure Active Directory

 You can manage your user base with Azure Active Directory (Azure AD).
-With Azure AD, you can control access the same way that you do with Microsoft services like Office 365 and Microsoft Azure.
+With Azure AD, you can control access the same way that you do with Microsoft services like Microsoft 365 and Microsoft Azure.